Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Introduction

-About 15 - 30\% of broad-line AGN identified by JWST are ``little red dots'' (LRDs; \citealp{matthee, Kevin_2025}).
-Currently, there is no unified selection criterion for identifying these objects.
-Spectroscopically, they exhibit a distinctive ``V-shaped'' continuum, with a red slope in the rest-frame optical and a blue slope in the rest-frame UV \citep{Furtak_2024}.
-Photometrically, they are characterized by their compact morphology in rest-frame UV and red colors \citep{kokorev_2024, Rinaldi_2025}.
 The nature of LRDs remains under debate.
 They have been interpreted as dust-reddened AGN based on the presence of broad Balmer emission lines and their red rest-frame optical colors \citep{matthee,kocevski_2023}.
-However, the presence of Balmer break and some SED-fitting studies suggest that LRDs may instead be extremely compact galaxies undergoing intense starburst activity, but this leads to very high stellar mass estimates ($\sim 10^{10} \msun\ $) that are incompatible with the $\Lambda$CDM cosmological model \citep{Akins_2023, Pablo_2024, Barro_2024, Baggen_2024}.
-The Balmer absorption feature suggest they are black holes embedded in dense compton-thick, dust-free gas \citep{Inayoshi_2025,Naidu_2025,deGraaff_2025,Rusakov_2025,Maiolino_gas, Rusakov_2025, Ji_2025, Lin_2025}, which may also explain the Balmer break and the observed X-ray weakness of LRDs due to heavy gas absorption.
+Alternatively, the presence of Balmer break and some SED-fitting studies suggest that LRDs may instead be extremely compact galaxies undergoing intense starburst activity, but this would lead to very high stellar mass estimates ($\sim 10^{10} \msun\ $) that are incompatible with the $\Lambda$CDM cosmological model \citep{Labbe_2023_nat, Akins_2023, Pablo_2024, Barro_2024, Baggen_2024}.
+More recently, the strong Balmer absorption feature seen in some of LRDs is taken to suggest that they are black holes embedded in dense compton-thick, dust-free gas \citep{Inayoshi_2025,Naidu_2025,deGraaff_2025,Rusakov_2025,Maiolino_gas, Rusakov_2025, Ji_2025, Lin_2025}, which may also explain their observed X-ray weakness due to heavy gas absorption.
 At present, there is no consensus on the physical nature of LRDs, and it remains unclear whether they represent an early phase of black hole growth or arise from other physical processes.

-In this paper, we aim to decompose the host galaxy from the AGN component and investigate the properties of the host galaxies, focusing particularly on their stellar mass and the relationship with the black hole mass.
+In this paper, we aim to decompose the host galaxy from the AGN component spatially and investigate the properties of the host galaxies, focusing particularly on their stellar masses and the relationship with the black hole masses.
 This will allow us to examine whether the $M_*$--$M_{\rm BH}$ \ relation co-evolves across cosmic time.
 In Section \ref{sec:data}, we introduce our dataset and our sample.
 In Section \ref{sec:method}, we describe the methods used for the image decomposition.
 In Section \ref{sec:results} we present the decomposition results.
 We discuss the implications in Section \ref{sec:discussion} and summarize our findings in Section \ref{sec:conclusion}.
-Uncertainties associated with the decomposition and tests of the robustness of host-flux recovery are presented in the Appendix.
+Uncertainties associated with the image-decomposition analysis and the robustness of the host-flux recovery are presented in Appendix~\ref{flux-recovery}.